vectara/vectara-docs/www/docs/create_api_keys.md

 ### Creating an API Key
 Before creating a new API key, we **recommend to review** our **[API key vs. OAuth usage recommendations.](#when-to-use-an-api-key-vs-oauth)**

-1. Navigate to the API keys page.
-Click on **API Keys** menu item in the sidebar navigation.
+1. Navigate to the **API keys page**.
+Click on **API keys** menu item in the sidebar navigation.

-2. Click on **Create Key** button and a dialog will display to create an API key.
+2. Click on **Create API key** button and a dialog will display to create an API key.

 <img src={'/img/api_keys-create.png'} style={{height: 500}} />

 3. Enter a name for the API key to distinguish it from other keys.
 4. Select the API(s) to give the key access to:
 - **QueryService.** Provides key access to the [query/search API](search-apis/search.md) for running queries and outputting search results from corpora.
 Best to use when just query capabilities are needed.
 Try out [QueryService in the API playground](rest-api/query.api.mdx).
 - **QueryService & IndexService** provides key access to both query/search API & [index API](indexing-apis/indexing.md).
-Index APIs support indexing a set of related documents or content into corpora.
-This type of key should **never be used in public facing clients.** Try out [IndexService in the API playground](rest-api/index.api.mdx).
+Index APIs support indexing & deleting data into corpora.
+As per best practices, this type of key should **never be used in public facing clients.** Try out [IndexService in the API playground](rest-api/index.api.mdx).
 5. Enter or select one or more corpora for to provide API access to based on the selected API(s).
 6. Click **Create** button to create the new key.